MicrosoftDocs/learn/learn-pr/azure/intro-to-kubernetes/includes/3-how-kubernetes-works.md

 Kubernetes pods have a distinct lifecycle that impacts the way you deploy, run, and update pods.

 You start by submitting the pod YAML manifest to the cluster.
-Once submitted and persisted to the cluster, the manifest file defines the desired state of the pod.
+Once submitted and persisted to the cluster, the manifest file defines the wanted state of the pod.
 The Scheduler schedules the pod to a healthy node with enough resources to run the pod.

 :::image type="content" source="../media/3-pod-lifecycle.svg" alt-text="Diagram that shows the lifecycle of the pod." border="false":::